 ii.
 It is good to have a place like Gilgal in our lives.
 This is a place where we first come into God’s promises, a place of memorial, a place of obedience and redemption.

 3. (13-15) Joshua meets with the Commander of the army of the LORD.

 And it came to pass, when Joshua was by Jericho, that he lifted his eyes and looked, and behold, a Man stood opposite him with His sword drawn in His hand.
 And Joshua went to Him and said to Him, “Are You for us or for our adversaries?”
 So He said, “No, but as Commander of the army of the LORD I have now come.”
 And Joshua fell on his face to the earth and worshiped, and said to Him, “What does my Lord say to His servant?”
 Then the Commander of the LORD’s army said to Joshua, “Take your sandal off your foot, for the place where you stand is holy.”
 And Joshua did so.

 a.
 Behold, a Man stood opposite him with His sword drawn in His hand: Joshua boldly approaches this mysterious Man with a drawn sword.
 As a shepherd over God’s people, he has a responsibility to see if this man is a friend or a foe.

 b.
-Are you for us or for our adversaries: This was a logical question to this impressive Man.
+Are you for us or for our adversaries?
+This was a logical question to this impressive Man.
 The response of the Man was curious, almost elusive.
-“No” was not a proper answer for Joshua’s question.
+“No” was not a proper answer to Joshua’s question.

 i.
 In a sense, the Man refuses to answer Joshua’s question because it is not the right question, and it is not the most important question to be asked at the time.